belisards/quarto_presentation/README.md

 You can check the presentation template here: [https://belisards.github.io/quarto_presentation/](https://belisards.github.io/quarto_presentation/)

+This demo presentation was copied from [Quarto website](https://quarto.org/docs/presentations/).

 # Files

 `.github/workflows/publish.yaml`: Render the Quarto document after every push to the repository.
 The HTML files are exported to the `gh-pages` branch.